-- (b) "Jury Administrator" shall mean the Jury Administrator for the Northern District of Illinois or his or her designees. - (c) In the Eastern Division of this District, "political subdivision" refers to the City of Chicago, the remainder of Cook County, the City of Aurora, the balance of Kane County, the balance of DuPage County, and the counties of Grundy, Kendall, Lake, La Salle, and Will.
+(b) "Jury Administrator" shall mean the Jury Administrator for the Northern District of Illinois or his or her designees.

+(c) In the Eastern Division of this District, "political subdivision" refers to the City of Chicago, the remainder of Cook County, and the counties of DuPage, Grundy, Kane, Kendall, Lake, La Salle, and Will.
 In the Western Division, "political subdivision" refers to the City of Rockford, the remainder of Winnebago County, and the counties of Boone, Carroll, De Kalb, Jo Daviess, Lee, McHenry, Ogle, Stephenson, and Whiteside.